InvincibleWyq/ChatVID/README.md

 mim install mmengine mmcv mmaction2
 ```

-Install ffmpeg for Whisper.
+You will also need to install [ffmpeg](https://ffmpeg.org) for Whisper.
 Note that if Whisper encounters permission errors, you may need to specify the DATA_GYM_CACHE_DIR to your writable cache directory.
 <!-- # change the scenic/dataset_lib/video_ops.py and scenic/train_lib_deprecated/train_utils.py -->

 ## Setting Up Checkpoints 📦